TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

     beneath it

-When either 1 or 2 is untrue, TimSort stops searching and begins merging the run stack If these rules are still broken at the end of merging, TimSort sees that the comparator didn't do its job, and that's when the exception is thrown.
+When either 1 or 2 is untrue, TimSort stops searching and begins merging the run stack.
+If these rules are still broken at the end of merging, TimSort sees that the comparator didn't do its job, and that's when the exception is thrown.